dedoc/scramble/docs/how-it-works.md

 If a custom request class is not used, the package will look a call to `validate` method in controller's method and will use rules from there **by evaluating** the rules array code.

 ## Responses
-As Scramble relies on conventions, it currently supports these response types:
+When analyzing responses, Scramble tries to figure out the response type of your controller's method.
+It uses pretty naїve static code analysis to determine what is returned from the controller.
+In most cases it should get you covered.

-- `JsonResource`
+Especially in cases you could've directly seen in Laravel documentation (here comes "convention" part of "how):

-- `AnonymousResourceCollection` of `JsonResource` items
+- `JsonResource` (`return new TodoItemResource($item);`)
-- `LengthAwarePaginator` of `JsonResource` items
+- `AnonymousResourceCollection` of `JsonResource` items (`return TodoItemResource::collection($items);`)

-For analysing responses, nothing is being evaluated and only AST analysis is used.
+- `LengthAwarePaginator` of `JsonResource` items (this need to be manually typehinted in PhpDoc for now)

-`doctrine/dbal` allows to get the types of model attributes, so `JsonResource` based responses are properly documented.
+`doctrine/dbal` package allows to get the types of model attributes, so `JsonResource` based responses are properly documented.